Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-models-likelihoods.md

 * **ini File and runbase**
   The `.ini` configuration files define the cosmological model, datasets, and sampler settings.
 The `runbase` module connects these configurations to the internal `SimpleMC` pipeline.

-In the next sections, we will explore how to:

-1. Add a new dark energy parametrization,
-2. Define new cosmological parameters,
-3. Modify the Hubble function,
-4. Connect the model to the likelihood pipeline,
-5. Run cosmological parameter estimation using observational datasets.
+Now, I will explain how to add a new dark energy model within `SimpleMC`.
+However, before doing that, we first need to understand the internal structure of `SimpleMC` and how the code is organized once you clone and install it.
+Below, you can see a schematic overview of the `SimpleMC` code.

 ![Figure](/assets/img/simpleMC_1.png){: .mx-auto.d-block }